Intelligent-Silicon/Solar-Panel-Invertors/wardriving.md

 Warbiking, warcycling, warwalking and similar use the same approach but with other modes of transportation.

-The term comes from this iconic 1983 Sci-Fi Thriller War Games.
+The term comes from this iconic 1983 Sci-Fi Thriller called WarGames.

 [![War Games](https://img.youtube.com/vi/KXzNo0vR_dU/0.jpg)](https://www.youtube.com/watch?v=KXzNo0vR_dU)

+With this in mind, and with today's Artificial Intelligence, it doesnt take much for an experienced programmer to build a phone app, thats capable of detecting the Solar Panel Inverter's bluetooth signal and have it automatically log in to extract data and or upload malicious firmware.

+Do you want this to happen to you?